Composable security of delegated quantum computation: Abstract cryptography

 \subsection{Resources, converters and distinguishers}

-In this section we define (on a high level of abstraction) the elements present in \eqnref{eq:cc}, namely resources $\aR,\aS$, a protocol $\pi$, and a pseudo\-/metric allowing us to define the error $\eps$.
+In this section we define (on a high level of abstraction) the elements present in \eqnref{eq:cc}, namely resources $\aR,\aS$, a protocol $\pi$, and a pseudo\-/metric allowing us to define the failure measure $\eps$.

-Depending on what model of computing is instantiated at a lower level, a resource can be modeled as a random system in the classical case~\cite{Mau02,MPR07}, or, if the underlying system is quantum, as a sequence of CPTP maps with internal memory (e.g., quantum combs~\cite{CDP09})\footnote{In \secref{sec:systems} we define two-party protocols and quantum metrics on this level.}.
-However, in order to define the security of a protocol, it is not necessary to go down to this level of detail, a resource can be modeled in more abstract terms\footnote{In particular, on this level of abstraction it is not relevant whether the underlying system is classical or quantum.}.
-A resource is an (abstract) system with interfaces specified by a set $\cI$ (e.g., $\cI = \{A,B,E\}$).
+Depending on what model of computing is instantiated at a lower level, a resource can be modeled as a random system in the classical case~\cite{Mau02,MPR07}, or, if the underlying system is quantum, as a sequence of CPTP maps with internal memory (e.g., quantum strategies~\cite{GW07} and combs~\cite{CDP09}).\footnote{In \secref{sec:systems} we define two-party protocols and quantum metrics on this level.} However, in order to define the security of a protocol, it is not necessary to go down to this level of detail, a resource can be modeled in more abstract terms.\footnote{In particular, on this level of abstraction it is not relevant whether the underlying system is classical or quantum.} A resource is an (abstract) system with interfaces specified by a set $\cI$ (e.g., $\cI = \{A,B,E\}$).
 Each interface $i \in \cI$ is accessible to a user $i$ and provides her or him with certain functionalities.
-Furthermore, a dishonest user might have access to more functionalities than an honest one, and these should be clearly marked as such (e.g., a filter covers these functionalities for honest player, and a dishonest user removes the filter to access them).
+Furthermore, a dishonest user might have access to more functionalities than an honest one, and these should be clearly marked as such (e.g., a filter covers these functionalities for an honest player, and a dishonest user removes the filter to access them).
 We call these \emph{guaranteed} and \emph{filtered} functionalities.
-For example, a key distribution resource is often modeled as a resource which either produces a secret key or an error flag\footnote{This is the best one can achieve in certain settings, e.g., quantum key distribution, since an adversary can cut the communication channels and prevent a key from being generated.}.
-This resource has no guaranteed functionalities at Eve's interface, but may provide her with the filtered functionality of preventing a key being generated.
+For example, a key distribution resource is often modeled as a resource which either produces a secret key or an error flag.\footnote{This is the best one can achieve in certain settings, e.g., quantum key distribution, since an adversary can cut the communication channels and prevent a key from being generated.} This resource has no guaranteed functionalities at Eve's interface, but may provide her with the filtered functionality of preventing a key being generated.
 Alice's interface guarantees that she gets a secret key (or an error flag), but it may also provide her with the filtered functionality of choosing what key is generated.

 A protocol $\pi = \{\pi_i\}_{i \in \cI}$ is a set of \emph{converters} $\pi_i$, indexed by the set of interfaces $\cI$.
 A converter is an (abstract) system with only two interfaces, an \emph{outside} interface and an \emph{inside} interface.
 The outside interface is connected to the outside world, it receives the inputs and produces the outputs.
 The inside interface is connected to the resources used.